dor-at/gl-lab01/README.md

 Infrastructure configuration for a K1 gitlab cluster (-1000 users)
 ## Prerequisites
 - Secrets manager secrets of type 'secret-string'
-  - RDS password
+  - RDS master user password
-  - Redis token
+  - Redis auth token

 Specify the key names and arns in the following sections
 ## How to use